 Carl has been heavily involved in the Colorado Springs community, and is currently serving on the board of directors for two non-profit organizations; Cheyenne Village, a local non-profit that helps hundreds of developmentally disabled adults live productive and fulfilling lives and REACH Pikes Peak which helps thousands in El Paso County address emergency needs, job skills training, acquiring assets and education for at-risk youths.

-Additional career experience includes marketing, sales and sales management, economic development, customer research, product management, and business and fund development.
+Additional career experience includes marketing, sales and sales management, economic development, public and media relations, strategic communication, customer research, product management, and business and fund development.
 She earned an MBA from New Mexico State University and a bachelor’s degree in business administration and marketing from Eastern New Mexico University.

 She has a reputation for community engagement and is personally involved in a number of local organizations as a board member and volunteer.
-Sherri is president of the Colorado Springs Utilities Foundation.
-She was an inaugural board member for the Greater Colorado Springs Regional Business Alliance; a board member of the Colorado Springs Conservatory and serves on the Pikes Peak United Way Leaders in Giving Committee.
-In addition, she is a past chair and board member of CASA (Court Appointed Special Advocates) and past chair of the Junior League of Colorado Springs Sustainer Council.
+Newell Wilkinson is president of the Colorado Springs Utilities Foundation.
+She was an inaugural board member for the combined Chamber of Commerce and Economic Development Corporation; is Board Secretary for the Colorado Springs Conservatory; on the Board of Colorado Springs Friends of Jazz; is a co-chair of the Pikes Peak United Way Leaders in Giving; and is on the Court Cares of the Pikes Peak region Advisory Council.
+She is also a past chair and board member of CASA (Court Appointed Special Advocates) and past chair of the Junior League of Colorado Springs Sustainer Council.

-David Padgett (email@example.com) has over 30 years of experience in the environmental field.
+David Padgett has more than 30 years of experience in the environmental field.
 After earning a bachelor of science degree in Microbiology from Colorado State University, he began his professional career with the Denver-based Johns-Manville corporation in 1981, conducting emissions testing and environmental compliance audits at manufacturing plants throughout the U.S.